SkylerHVanHorn/phishing-detection-tool/README.md

 bash
 Copy code
 python email_scan.py emails.json report.txt recipient@example.com
+Running the Phishing Detection Tool with Docker
+This project is packaged as a Docker container to make it easy to execute on any machine with Docker installed.
+Follow the steps below to pull the Docker image from Docker Hub and execute the tool.

+Prerequisites
+Docker: Ensure Docker is installed and running on your system.
+You can install Docker following the instructions from the official Docker documentation.
+Docker Hub Account: If you're using a private Docker Hub repository, ensure that you have access to the repository and are logged in.
+Docker Image
+This project has been pushed to Docker Hub under the repository: skyhvh/phishing-detection-tool.

+Steps to Run
+Pull the Docker Image

+First, pull the Docker image from Docker Hub:

+bash
+Copy code
+docker pull skyhvh/phishing-detection-tool:latest
+Prepare the Input Files

+Ensure you have your sample_emails.json file or a similarly structured JSON file that contains the email data.
+This file should be available on your local machine.

+Run the Docker Container

+You can run the container with the following command:

+bash
+Copy code
+docker run -it \
+  -v /path/to/your/sample_emails.json:/app/sample_emails.json \
+  -v /path/to/your/output_directory:/app/reports \
+  skyhvh/phishing-detection-tool:latest python email_scan.py /app/sample_emails.json /app/reports/output_report.txt
+Replace /path/to/your/sample_emails.json with the absolute path to your sample_emails.json file.
+Replace /path/to/your/output_directory with the absolute path to the directory where you want the report to be saved.
+The program will generate output_report.txt in the specified output directory.
+Access the Report

+Once the Docker container finishes running, the report will be available in your specified output directory on your local machine.
+You can open and review the report, which will contain details about any phishing or suspicious emails found.

+Example
+If you have your sample_emails.json file located at /home/user/sample_emails.json and you want to save the report in /home/user/reports, you would run:

+bash
+Copy code
+docker run -it \
+  -v /home/user/sample_emails.json:/app/sample_emails.json \
+  -v /home/user/reports:/app/reports \
+  skyhvh/phishing-detection-tool:latest python email_scan.py /app/sample_emails.json /app/reports/output_report.txt

 Sample Input JSON Structure
 Here's an example of what the input JSON file should look like: